 Liquid Phase Granular Activated Carbon (GAC) Vessels

-Carbon filters are used to treat wastewater by removing dissolved organic compounds which have contaminated water sources.
-In general LGAC vessels are used for treatment of ground water, storm water, municipal water and wastewater treatment.
-The contaminated water is pumped through the vessel, which contains granular activated carbon that adsorbs the contaminants.
-This adsorption process removes the dissolved organic compounds from the process flow.
+Carbon filters are used in water treatment for removal of dissolved organic compounds in contaminated water sources.
+LGAC vessels are used for treatment of ground water, storm water, municipal water and wastewater treatment.
+Activated carbon media uses an array of pores for dissolved organic removal.
+Contaminated water is pumped through the vessel containing granular activated carbon to adsorb the contaminants.
+Dissolved organic compounds are removed from the process flow as they are caught in pores on the carbon surface.

-The activated carbon media within a LGAC filter has a finite lifespan before it begins to breakthrough and allows contaminants to pass through the filter.
-Carbon vessels are typically installed in series in a lead/lag, series orientation to ensure no contaminants reach the downstream process.
-Once carbon is spent in the lead vessel, it is replaced with fresh carbon and the orientation of the vessels is switched usually via a valving/piping header.
+Activated carbon in a LGAC filter has a finite lifespan before it begins to breakthrough and allows contaminants to pass through the filter.
+Carbon vessels are typically installed in a lead/lag, series orientation to prevent contaminant discharge.
+Once carbon is spent in the lead vessel, it is replaced with fresh carbon and the orientation of the vessels is switched via a valving/piping header.
 After the change-out, the former lag vessel becomes the new lead vessel and vice versa.
 This configuration helps utilize the carbon adsorption capacity as efficiently as possible.

 GAC or Air Stripping